Instructions to Author

 This file should provide

-1. Type of manuscript (original article, case study, summary article, Letter to editor, photos, etc.) manuscript title, running title, names of all authors / contributors (with their highest academic degrees, appointment and affiliation) and names of departments and/or organizations to which the work should be credited; All the details that your identity will show should be in here.
+1. Type of manuscript (original article, case study, review article, Letter to editor, photos, etc.) manuscript title, running title, names of all authors / contributors (with their highest academic degrees, appointment and affiliation) and names of departments and/or organizations to which the work should be credited; All the details that your identity will show should be in here.

 2. Complete number of pages, total number of images and word counts for description and text (excluding references, tables and summary), word counts for introduction + discussion in the case of an original article;